jphmrst/defblog/README.md

-# defblog
+# defblog - Web sites as Org-mode files

 Declare a simple structured blog to be published with ORG-PUBLISH.
 This package offers an all-Emacs solution to maintaining a web site (except for any uploading via rsync, which can be triggered from with ORG-PUBLISH).

-The blog contents must be under a single source directory with the following structure:
+## File structure

+To use `defblog`, you must structure your Org files as follows:
 - The `index.org` file, if it exists, is the front page of the blog.
 However this page may be generated instead; see the ZZZZZZZZZZZZZZ option below.